If that sounds familiar, you’re in the right place.

 The lack of recovery was.

-An approach rooted in breath, biology, and awareness that focuses on how the body recovers from stress so health and energy are supported, not depleted.
+An approach rooted in biology, awareness, and breath, focused on how the body recovers from stress so health and energy are replenished, not depleted.

-Today, I work with people to help their nervous system recover from stress more efficiently, so clarity returns sooner, energy is more steady, and their body can support them under real-life pressure.
+helping the nervous system recover from stress more efficiently so clarity returns sooner, energy becomes more reliable, and the body can support real life without constant strain.